What is Multi Factor Authentication (MFA)? It's a safe and secure way to protect all your data that you have access to from the Internet.

 You can also configure your MFA settings directly on a Microsoft website, and setup your Authenticator App by scanning a QR code.

-If you are using a Surface Pro offsite, you should already be set up with MFA when using that device.
-Also, when using your Surface with an AOVPN connection, remember you are connected to the onsite network so will not be prompted for MFA.
+Staff only - If you are using a Surface Pro offsite, you should already be set up with MFA when using that device.
+Also, when using your Surface with an AOVPN connection, remember you are connected to the onsite network so you will not be prompted for MFA.

 Any problems please let us know.